Last Updated on

 Start with Email

 How many lists are you on?
-Do even want to be on them all?
+Do you even want to be on them all?
 Check out unroll.me to quickly remove yourself from lists and consolidate the ones you do want into a convenient digest.
-Then take your inbox to the next level by creating rules or filters to automatically put incoming messages in the appropriate folders.
+Then take your inbox to the next level by creating rules or filters to put incoming messages in the appropriate folders automatically.
 You’ll be able to respond to important messages more quickly and easily find reference emails later.

 Digital File Storage

 Music, photos, and important files such as tax info take up a lot of space on most people’s computers.
 At a basic level, these should be organized into folders (and subfolders.)
 But to really clean up and organize your digital clutter, you need to get down and dirty with file names.
 Use something that makes them easy to find at a later date, such as VISA_May_2018 or recipe_moms_chicken_soup.

 IT pros know that if something doesn’t exist independently in at least two places, it doesn’t exist.
 Even the best digital devices fail at some point.
 Without a backup, you’re in danger of losing all your digital files with them.